tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

   - We are far more inclined to focus on how we can best broadcast our points from our own perspective, quickly, broadly, or both.
   - It is easy to get so caught up in the fray that we forget what we are aiming for: connection, influence, agreement, collaboration.

+- **How to approach arguments**
+  - instead, approach with an open-minded view: "I may be wrong; I often am.
+And if I'm wrong, I want to change and be right.
+Let's discuss the facts."
+  - praise the other person for a trait that will help resolve the argument - like their patience, open-mindedness, fairness, and receptivity to new facts.
+  - understand that the other person has a valid view of the situation.
+Your job is to understand what led them to believe what they believe.
+  - express sympathy for their situation.
+"You have the absolute right to be upset.
+If I were in your shoes, I would be too"
+  - show respect for the other person's opinions.
+Never say, "You're wrong."
+    - listen first.
+Give your opponents a chance to talk through.
+Do NOT interrupt as they're speaking.
+  - ask people where they feel the problems are.
+Ask for their opinions on how best to proceed.
+Ask lots of questions instead of stating commands.
+  - the only way to get the best out of an argument is to avoid it.
+  - look for areas of agreement.
+Try to build bridges of understanding.
+Talk about common goals and what you agree on.
+  - let the other person feel that the idea is his or her.
+  - emphasize how your position serves the other person's interests and incentives.
+  - if you're wrong, admit it quickly and emphatically
+  - the only way to get the best out of an argument is to avoid it.
+  - anyone who takes the time to disagree with you is interested in the same things as you are.
+Think of them as people who want to help you.
+  - poop sandwich method
+    - bread: sincere appreciation
+    - poop: bad news
+    - bread: a compliment.
+  - how to keep a disagreement from being an argument
+    - Welcome the disagreement
+    - distrust your first instinctive impression
+    - control your thoughts/temper.
+You can measure a person by what makes him/her angry.
+Little people get angry over little things.
+Big people are undisturbed and keep cool
+    - listen first
+    - look for areas of agreement
+    - thanks your opponents sincerely for their interest
+    - postpone action to give both sides time to think through the problem.

+- **How to give feedback**
+  - talk about your own related mistakes
+  - call attention to people's mistakes indirectly
+  - ask questions instead of giving orders
+  - give the person a fine reputation to live up to.
+Act as though the trait were already one of his/her outstanding characteristics.
+  - let the other people save face.
+  - be "hearty in your approbation and lavish in your praise".
+  - be specific with your compliments and don't give everyone the same compliments.
+  - Use encouragement.
+Make the fault seem easy to correct.
+  - frame the improvement in terms of the person's own interests.

 # Six Ways to Make a Lasting Impression

 - **Take Interest in Others’ Interests**